census-instrumentation/opencensus-specs/tags/TagMap.md

 across process boundaries.
 Even if the process is reentrant the tag MUST be excluded from propagation when the call leaves the process.

-**Global Scope**
+**Request Scope**
-If a tag is created with the `Global` scope then it is propagated across process boundaries subject to outgoing and incoming (on remote side) filter criteria.
-See `TagFilter` in [Tag Propagation](#Tag Propagation).
-Typically 'Global' tags represents a transaction or request, processing of which spans multiple entities.
+If a tag is created with the `Request` scope then it is propagated across process boundaries subject to outgoing and incoming (on remote side) filter criteria.
+See `TagPropagationFilter` in [Tag Propagation](#Tag Propagation).
+Typically 'Request' tags represents a request, processing of which may span multiple entities.

 # TagMap
 `TagMap` is an abstract data type that represents collection of tags.